The Simple Path to Wealth looks at how we can both build and maintain wealth through the use of a few easy to follow methods.

 1. Try to avoid debt

-Attractive initial offers can make it very easy to become trapped in a cycle of debt after the offers ends.
-Sometimes you may be tempted to pay back the minimum around required, and in doing so you may feel like what you have bought almost feels free, however, you could find yourself overseeing the high interest rates accumulating on the balance you are neglecting to pay.
+Attractive initial offers can make it very easy to become trapped in a cycle of debt after the offer ends.
+Sometimes you may be tempted to pay back the minimum around required, and in doing so you may feel like what you have bought almost feels free, however, you could find yourself overseeing the high-interest rates accumulating on the balance you are neglecting to pay.